Stinrb/hr-attrition-analysis/README.md

 Understanding the people behind the data is important than simply seeing them as numbers.
 By getting to know who they are, we can better understand the groups they represent and the reasons behind their choices.
 This dataset includes 1,470 employees across various age groups, genders, education levels and marital statuses.
 This reflects a diverse workforse across different backgrounds and career stages.

+Let’s begin by exploring the age and gender distribution, followed by education level and marital status before diving into attrition analysis.

 ## Gender and Age

-Let’s begin by exploring the age and gender distribution in the dataset.
-Understanding how these demographics are represented helps build context before diving into the attrition analysis.

 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/gender_distribution.png" width="45%" />